heejinohn/healy_2019/README.md

-# Self-Study of *Data Visualization (2019)* by Kieran Healy
+# *Data Visualization (2019)* by Kieran Healy
-This repository contains practice files that I generated while following the book by my idol, Kieran Healy.
-It mostly contains exercises in *R* along with auxilary files produced while reading.
+This repository contains practice files that I generated while following the book written by Kieran Healy at Duke.
+It contains exercises in *R* along with notes taken while reading the book.

-##
+The main purpose of this repository is taking notes for myself.
+So the `.Rmd` files in the `r_Files` folder may be too obscure to follow without the book.